tuxalin/THST/examples/README.md

 We also set the new values(eg. an ID or address) of depth nodes which will link to the new draw calls.

 #### Hierachical query
-When using hierachical query every nodes that are fully contained will prune any other branches and return only the depth node.
+When using hierachical query the values/objects that are fully contained by the query box will be returned and the other branches pruned.

 ![spatial query](spatial_query.png)

 NOTE: The quad tree variant has a containment factor, if the number of nodes contained exceed the given percentage then the depth node is selected.

-In the above example the query would return the draw calls for: N, K and M.
+In the above example the query would return the draw calls for: Q(composed of F and G), E, K and M.
+Note that further optimizations can be done for adjiacent nodes(as they can be merged).